Bishop Porphyrius (Uspensky) and his Collection

 Porphyrius Uspensky maintained a firm position on the Codex Sinaiticus and disputed with C. Tischendorf.
 Nevertheless, he respected his scholarly opponent, kept in touch with him and often sent his own papers or old manuscripts to C. Tischendorf.
 For instance, he gave a Sinaitic Palimpsest from his own collection (RNB, Greek 225) to C. Tischendorf for publishing.
 The latter, in turn, presented Fr.
 Porphyrius with several sheets from the publication of the Codex Sinaiticus, as indicated by the inscription on one leaf.

 In Palestine Fr.
-Porphyrius came to the idea to establish a spiritual mission in Jerusalem as a permanent representation of the Russian Orthodox Church under the jurisdiction of the Patriarchates of the East, upon which he made an entry in his Diary on January 7, 1844.
+Porphyrius came to the idea to establish an ecclesiastical mission in Jerusalem as a permanent representation of the Russian Orthodox Church under the jurisdiction of the Patriarchates of the East, upon which he made an entry in his Diary on January 7, 1844.
 His idea did not immediately find support from the Russian official authorities, but he selflessly defended his point of view and achieved goal several years later.
 The first Russian Ecclesiastical Mission in Jerusalem was established by the resolution of Emperor Nicholas I on 11 (23) February 1847.
 Porphyrius Uspensky headed it until 1854 .

 Over the years of work in the Mission Archimandrite.
 Porphyrius with his team traveled all the shrines of the East.
 From 18 March to 17 August 1850 he was taken second trip to Egypt, during which the expedition visited the monastery of Sabas in Alexandria, New Patriarchy and Saint Nicholas church in Cairo, the oldest monasteries in prep.
 Anthony the Great and Paul of Thebes Red Sea, Monastery of St. Catherine in Sinai.
 In the course of his work for the Mission, Archimandrite Porphyrius and his collaborators visited all sacred places in the East.
 Between 18 March and 17 August 1850 he returned to Egypt, during the second expedition visiting the monastery of St. Sabbas the Sanctified in Alexandria, the New Patriarchate and St. Nicholas Church in Cairo, old Red Sea monasteries of St. Anthony the Great and St. Paul of Thebes, and St. Catherine's Monastery on Mt.
 Sinai.